Ayo Afolabi

 + + Tanker - Focusing on the defensive nature of the player being harder to kill and boasting a stun attack to punish the moment of players

-+ + Shooter - An artillerist who changes its attack pattern based on its distance between the player; high powered beams, or sky-falling missile barrages.
-Similar to the Tanker it is harder to kill
++ + Shooter - An artillerist who changes its attack pattern based on its distance from the player; high-powered beams, or sky-falling missile barrages.
+Similar to the Tanker, it is harder to kill

 Level Design